Semantic Residual Prompts for Continual Learning: Method

-Since for each task we train only the prompts of the current task, to further reduce possible inter-task inferences, we adopt a generative replay strategy inspired by SLCA~\cite{zhang2023slca} (\cref{sec:related}).
-In \cite{zhang2023slca}, class-specific features are used to compute the mean and the covariance matrix of a Gaussian representing the class distribution.
-Then, subsequent tasks use this Gaussian to generate $n = 256$ synthetic features of that class, as a form of generative replay.
-We extend this idea by introducing, in both stages of our training, a Mixture of Gaussians (MoGs) representation of the feature distribution.
+In SLCA, class-specific features are used to estimate the statistics of a Gaussian representing the class distribution.
+Then, subsequent tasks use this Gaussian to generate synthetic features and perform generative replay.
+To capture multiple peaks in the distribution of each class, we extend this idea by introducing, in both stages of our training, a Mixture of Gaussians (MoGs) representation of the feature distribution.
 Specifically, in the first stage, for each class $c$, we fit a MoGs $\mathcal{G}_{c}$ on the CLIP visual features $\pmb{z}_i = E_{vis}(x_i) \ \forall \ (x_i, y_i=c) \in D_t$:

-The parameter vector $\pmb{\phi_c}$ contains the $M$ means, covariances and corresponding Gaussian component weights, and it is estimated by Expectation-Maximization (EM). $\mathcal{G}_{c}$ is then used in the subsequent tasks $t'$ ($t' \geq t$) to generate $n = 256$ synthetic features $\tilde{\pmb{z}}_j$ of class $c$.
+The parameter vector $\pmb{\phi_c}$ contains the $M$ means, covariances and corresponding Gaussian component weights, and it is estimated by Expectation-Maximization (EM). $\mathcal{G}_{c}$ is then used in the subsequent tasks $t'$ ($t' \geq t$) to generate $n = 256$ synthetic features $\tilde{\pmb{z}}$ of class $c$.
 Using this generative replay technique, we obtain:

 where $p(y_i = c|\tilde{\pmb{z}}_i)$ is the posterior probability for a synthetic visual point $\tilde{\pmb{z}}_i \sim \mathcal{G}_{c}$:

 Note that, in the denominator, we use all the $Nt$ classes observed so far.